By Julie Gedeon

 Seeking to determine specifically how Green Marine’s performance indicators relate to SDGs, Trudeau and Kaufman examined, interpreted and integrated how they link – directly and/or indirectly – with each other.

-“Interestingly, it’s Green Marine’s newest performance indicator, Aquatic Ecosystems, which applies to ports, that has the greater correlation with SDGs,” Trudeau notes.
+“Interestingly, it’s Green Marine’s newest performance indicator, Aquatic Ecosystems, which applies to ports, that has the greatest correlation with SDGs with 16 targets from 9 different SDGs that are linked to the various criteria of the indicator,” Trudeau notes.
 “Reporting on this new indicator was optional for the 2023 performance year, but it becomes mandatory for reporting on 2024 activities.”

 “We’re providing the information so that people who might not want to read all the steps involved in the 1-to-5 scale of performance for each Green Marine indicator can have this perhaps more relatable reference instead,” Trudeau says.